precog/backend.g8/README.md

 - `GITHUB_ACCESS_TOKEN` Identical to `GITHUB_TOKEN`
 - `DISCORD_WEBHOOK_TOKENS` Go into Discord.
 Select the cog next to the **#travis** channel, then choose **Webhooks** and then **Edit**.
 This variable should be set to the value which *follows* the `https://discordapp.com/api/webhooks/` url prefix.

-Assuming Travis runs on `travis-ci.com` you need to use `travis encrypt --com`.
-Note that this currently not only holds for the private repositories under `slamdata`, but also its public repositories.
+You will need to use `travis encrypt --com` for the very first `travis encrypt` invocation.
+After that point, Travis will save the upstream information and the flag will no longer be required.
 Also good to supply `-r` explicitly, so the template for these commands looks like `travis encrypt --com -r slamdata/<repos-name> <VAR_NAME>="<secret>"`

 Once those secure sections have been created (preserve the labeling comments, please), run `git push upstream master` and the first Travis build should run!